nuvo672/revshellpayload/README.md

 Navigate to the "main" directory in this repository.
 Copy all files from the "main" directory.
-Paste these files into the default Raspberry Pi Pico folder.
+Paste these files into the root Raspberry Pi Pico folder.

 4. ### Your Raspberry Pi Pico is Now Ready!